crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 # Input Data Model
 This document describes the data model for the [problem instances](problem_instances).

-## A Note on translation from and to German
-Unfortunately, our data model was conceived in German.
-This cannot really be changed for this challenge.
-It is what it is.
-In particular, the solutions your solver produces will also need to conform to the [solution data model](documentation/output_data_model.md), which is also in German.

-However: If you prefer to work with English terminology internally, we provide translation helper scripts that you can use to translate a problem instance into English and to translate an English solution into the German terminology we require.
-The translation script is [here](https://gitlab.crowdai.org/jordiju/train-schedule-optimisation-challenge-starter-kit/blob/master/utils/translate.py).

 ## Data Model of the Problem Instances

 A _problem instance_, or a _scenario_, is a JSON file containing the following top-level elements: